 Grafana SSL – How to configure HTTPS

-Delve into this step-by-step guide for setting up a self-signed SSL certificate in Grafana.
-By following these instructions, you can enhance the security of your Grafana server, making it accessible via a secure connection at https://my_grafana_server, all while keeping Grafana SSL in focus.
+By following these instructions, you will enhance the security of your Grafana server, making it accessible via a secure connection at https://my_grafana_server

 Here’s where you should look: